 |Calories in 1/2 cup||97||160|

-Since tempeh is less processed than tofu, it's healthier in general, so that's why it has more protein and fiber than tofu.
+Although a little higher in calories, tempeh is less processed than tofu, and it's healthier in general because it contains more protein and fiber than tofu.
 If you've never tried tempeh, you can find it at most health food stores (it's refrigerated).
-Start to incorporate this soy product into your recipes by crumbling it up and adding it to soups, casseroles, and your pasta sauce.
-It'll add a chewy consistency and some extra protein and fiber.
+Incorporate this soy product into your recipes by crumbling it up and adding it to soups, salads, casseroles, or pasta sauces.
+Tempeh adds a chewy consistency to your dishes along with extra protein and fiber.